Daylight saving time: Procedure

 The time at which to change clocks differs across jurisdictions.
 Members of the European Union conduct a coordinated change, changing all zones at the same instant, at 01:00 Coordinated Universal Time (UTC), which means that it changes at 02:00 Central European Time (CET), equivalent to 03:00 Eastern European Time (EET).
 As a result, the time differences across European time zones remain constant.
-North America coordination of the clock change differs, in that each jurisdiction changes at each local clock's 02:00, which temporarily creates an imbalance with the next time zone (until it adjusts its clock, one hour later, at 2 am there).
+North American coordination of the clock change differs, in that each jurisdiction changes at each local clock's 02:00, which temporarily creates an imbalance with the next time zone (until it adjusts its clock, one hour later, at 2 am there).
 For example, Mountain Time is for one hour in the spring two hours ahead of Pacific Time instead of the usual one hour ahead, and instead of one hour in the autumn, briefly zero hours ahead of Pacific Time.

 The dates on which clocks change vary with location and year; consequently, the time differences between regions also vary throughout the year.
 For example, Paris (which uses Central European Time) is usually six hours ahead of New York City (which uses North American Eastern Time), except for a few weeks in March and October/November when it is five hours ahead.
 Paris and Santiago are six hours apart during the northern summer, four hours during the southern summer, and five hours for a few weeks per year.
 Since 1996, European Summer Time has been observed from the last Sunday in March to the last Sunday in October; previously the rules were not uniform across the European Union.
 Starting in 2007, most of the United States and Canada observed DST from the second Sunday in March to the first Sunday in November, almost two-thirds of the year.
 Moreover, the beginning and ending dates are roughly reversed between the northern and southern hemispheres because spring and autumn are displaced six months.
 For example, mainland Chile observes DST from the second Saturday in October to the second Saturday in April, with transitions at the local clock's 24:00.
-In some countries, clocks are governed by regional jurisdictions within the country such that some jurisdictions change and others do not; this is currently the case in Australia, Canada, and the United States.
+In some countries, clocks are governed by regional jurisdictions within the country such that some jurisdictions change and others do not; this is the case in Australia, Canada, and the United States.